Skip to content

 Provider mcp

 Uses Model Context Protocol sampling to leverage the client's LLM capabilities.
-No additional configuration required as it uses the connected MCP client's model, only few optional options are available.

 Provider openai